KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

 * **13** are an easy target of person-in-the-middle attacks without any indication to the user
     * **10** of them are closed source SDKs
     * **3** of them are open source SDKs, meaning the user can either download the SDK via unencrypted HTTP from the official website, or securely clone the source code from GitHub
-* **5** of the 41 SDKs offer no way to download the SDK securely, meaning they don’t support any HTTPs at all, nor use a service that does (e.g. GitHub)
+* **5** of the 41 SDKs offer no way to download the SDK securely, meaning they don’t support any HTTPS at all, nor use a service that does (e.g. GitHub)
 * **31%** of the top used SDKs are easy targets for this attack
 * **5** additional SDKs required an account to download the SDK (do they have something to hide?)